 DevTk.AI

 The AI model landscape is evolving at breakneck speed in 2026.
-Just this month, three major new models dropped: Google’s Gemini 3.1 Pro (77.1% ARC-AGI-2), OpenAI’s GPT-5.3 Codex (25% faster agentic coding), and Anthropic’s Claude 4.6 family (80.8% SWE-bench).
-Seven major providers are competing on price, performance, and specialization — and the pricing gaps between them are wider than ever.
+In the last refresh cycle, DeepSeek V4 and Xiaomi MiMo-V2.5 changed the low-cost agent market while OpenAI’s GPT-5.5, Google’s Gemini 3.5 Flash / Gemini 3.1 Pro, and Anthropic’s Claude 4.6 family continue to define the high-capability tier.
+Eight major providers are competing on price, performance, and specialization — and the pricing gaps between them are wider than ever.

 Whether you are building a production chatbot, a code assistant, or an agentic workflow, choosing the right model at the right price point can make or break your unit economics.